Syhri/free-code-camp/README.md

-# Learning Web Development in freeCodeCamp
+# Learning JavaScript by building projects in freeCodeCamp